 Massage: A gentle massage can help relieve tension in your muscles and promote relaxation.
 You can use any unscented massage oil of your choice such as sweet almond oil.
 Consider a prenatal massage from a trained therapist.

-Essential oil: Essential oils are a natural, safe way to support your wellbeing during pregnancy.
-Make sure you are using the right essential oil in your pregnancy one because some are considered unsafe.
+Essential oils: Essential oils are a natural, safe way to support your wellbeing during pregnancy.
+Make sure you are using the right essential oil in your pregnancy because some are considered unsafe.